-There are a good dozen famous electric guitar models out there, but few are better known than the likes of the Fender Stratocaster and Fender Telecaster.
-Not only are they easily recognizable for their shape and design, but they can also be easily distinguished for their unique yet loved sound.
+There are a number of famous electric guitar models out there, but few are better known than the Fender Stratocaster and Fender Telecaster.
+These guitars are known for almost every aspect of their existence, from their easily recognizable shape and design, to their unique and beloved sound profile.

-In fact, if you’re planning on buying a new guitar, you may well be deciding between a Stratocaster and a Telecaster — in which case, it can help to know what the major differences between the two guitars are.
-That’s why we’ve put together this guide — here are the differences and similarities between the Fender Telecaster and Fender Stratocaster.
+If you’re planning on buying a new guitar, you may well be deciding between a Stratocaster and a Telecaster — in which case, it can help to know what the major differences between the two guitars are.
+That’s why we’ve put together this guide — here are the biggest differences and similarities between the Fender Telecaster and Fender Stratocaster.

 |Fender Stratocaster||Fender Telecaster|